EnsoVanPoucke/dotfiles/README.md

 ## Installing wallpapers

-By default, the i3 configuration file points to:
+As it is, the i3 configuration file points to:

 **~/.local/share/backgrounds/desktop_wallpaper_4K.png**

 You can either change this path where it says **$desktopWallpaper**, or copy the included images to this exact location.

-### Copy wallpapers to the default location
+### Copy wallpapers to the exact location

 First, navigate into the cloned **dotfiles** repository.